You’ve spent countless hours designing and updating your website. But you’re not getting paid for all of your hard work.

 From the administrative dashboard, go to Appearance and find Widgets.

 Paste the custom AdSense URL, then you and just drag and drop the code into the widget area where you want it displayed on your website.

 Alternatively, you can use plugins to help you manage your ads.
-I’d recommend the AdSanity plugin for this.
+We would recommend the AdSanity plugin for this.

 Step 7: Verify your address

-Once you start generating earnings from Google AdSense, you’ll receive a card from Google in the mail.
+Once you start generating earnings from Google AdSense, you’ll receive a pin from Google in the mail.
 Before you can withdraw your earnings, you’ll need to make sure your address has been verified.